 Now it is at least theoretically possible that women self-exclude from the hard sciences, mathematics, and engineering because they find them unappealing.
 Being on average more sociable, they might prefer to work with people rather than with abstractions.
 And being generally less egoistic than males, it may be that females may have little need to flaunt their superiority.

 Or perhaps the answer can be found in statistics, which reveal the following: Prior to puberty, males and females compare reasonably well in objective tests of intelligence.
 But this relative parity vanishes after puberty.
 By age 22, males have an average IQ a minimum of several points higher than adult females.
 And at the higher levels–three, four, five standard deviations to the right of the mean–the disparity is even more pronounced.
 In fact, males absolutely dominate.
 At an IQ of 130, two standard deviations above the mean, there are twice as many males as females.
 At an IQ of 160, four standard deviations out and the frontier of truly high-order intelligence, there are around 30 males for every female.
 At the very highest levels of measured intelligence the proportion of females is so small as to be statistically insignificant.
 This pattern has consistently recurred through more a century of testing, despite efforts to make the process more “fair.”
 Silicon Valley, a paragon of intellectual meritocracy if there ever was one, bears out this pattern.
-Amid a sea of male faces are a smattering of female ones.*
+Amid a sea of male faces are a smattering of female ones.* Why is this significant?
+Because the really, really smart people are the ones who make things happen; they change the world.

 A logical person might conclude that a pattern so entrenched, so sharply defined, and so resistant to change, cannot possibly be artificial; it must reflect natural differences between the sexes.
 And it would follow that if this is the case, our efforts to budge the needle on certain forms of gender imbalance will likely not be terribly successful.
 You might conclude, for example, that women will never be drawn in great numbers to classic STEM disciplines (science, technology, engineering, mathematics) because these disciplines are, in general, a poor fit for their innate skills and inclinations.